azurecrystalz/azurecrystalz.github.io/source/_drafts/ayakashi-parade.md

 [^1]: Wataame (Cotton Candy in English) is the 18trip equivalent of marshmallow, a JP anonymous question site similar to retrospring or curiouscat.
+[^2]: The drink name is basically just the name of ghost pepper (bhüt jolokia) + Really Spicy so we worked it a little to play on the name of a real soda, Dr. Pepper
+[^3]: Ayakashi and Yokai are similar beings but not exactly the same.
+Yokai focus on supernatural phenomena, while Ayakashi focuses on beauty/allure/fantasy that things have.
+Oftentimes Ayakashi are related to the sea, but since pretty much none of the entities chosen by the mayors are sea-based/related, this definition doesn't really work here.

 <h4>Translation Notes</h4>

 <sup>(1):Wataame (Cotton Candy in English) is the 18trip equivalent of marshmallow, a JP anonymous question site similar to retrospring or curiouscat.</sup>
+<sup>(2):The drink name is basically just the name of ghost pepper (bhüt jolokia) + Really Spicy so we worked it a little to play on the name of a real soda, Dr. Pepper</sup>
+<sup>(3): Ayakashi and Yokai are similar beings but not exactly the same.
+Yokai focus on supernatural phenomena, while Ayakashi focuses on beauty/allure/fantasy that things have.
+Oftentimes Ayakashi are related to the sea, but since pretty much none of the entities chosen by the mayors are sea-based/related, this definition doesn't really work here.</sup>

   <!--
   SPEECH BUBBLE FORMAT:
   {% bubble [CHARACTER_FIRST_NAME] [ATTRIBUTE(optional)]}